Moffefe/MycoBox/README.md

 * mushroom cultivation,
 * terraria and vivaria,
 * environmental and cultivation experiments,
-* other enclosed spaces where temperature, humidity, CO₂ or equipment schedules need to be controlled.
+* other enclosed spaces where temperature, humidity, CO₂ or equipment schedules need to be monitored or controlled.

 Once configured, MycoBox continuously monitors environmental conditions and controls connected equipment locally — without requiring a cloud service or permanently connected computer.

 ---

-## What can it control?
+## What can it monitor and control?

-MycoBox can manage the main environmental elements commonly required in controlled environments:
+MycoBox can monitor:

+* air temperature,
 * relative humidity,
-* air temperature,
-* CO₂ concentration,
+* CO₂ concentration.

+It can automatically control:

 * ventilation,
 * humidification,
 * heating,